cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/peer-review.md

 After the reviews, the reports are to be submitted in GitLab, using the same repository as the Lab 3 solution itself:

 - **You must submit both reports: the one you wrote about the other group, and the one they wrote about you**.
-- Create a folder in the root of your repository called `reviews`, with a subfolder `groupX` where `X` is the group number of the reviewing group.
+- Create a folder in the root of your repository called `reviews`, with a subfolder `groupX` where `X` is the group number of the reviewing group (the other group).
-- Write your report using Markdown syntax, in a file called `reviewY.md` where `Y` is the group number of the submitting group.
+- Write your report using Markdown syntax, in a file called `reviewY.md` where `Y` is the group number of the submitting group (your group).
 - Put your screenshots in the same subfolder.
 - Do the same with the review you receive from the other group, so that finally your file structure should look like this: